Friedrich Franz von Hohenlohe-Waldenburg-Schillingsfürst: Early life and marriage

-He was the son of Chlodwig Karl Joseph Maria Prince of Hohenlohe-Waldenburg-Schillingsfürst and Maria Franziska Anna Theresia Hedwig Countess Esterházy of Galántha.
+He was the son of Chlodwig Karl Joseph Maria Prince of Hohenlohe-Waldenburg-Schillingsfürst and his wife, Countess Maria Franziska Anna Theresia Hedwig Countess Esterházy of Galántha.
 Educated as part of the aristocracy, Prince Friedrich was appointed military attache at the Austro-Hungarian Embassy in Saint Petersburg, then the Russian capital.
 According to MI5 files released in 2005, during the First World War Prince Friedrich became involved in spying as chief of German propaganda and director of German espionage in Switzerland.

 There he became involved with Stephanie Richter, a young Austrian woman from Vienna, who was beautiful and charming, and Jewish by birth (her mother).
 Stephanie, then 23 although claiming to be 17, soon told him she was pregnant, but not that it was by another man.
 The royal family could not risk a scandal, and, with the impending birth, the marriage could not be long delayed.
 They arranged for the couple to marry quietly in London.
 The wedding was held on 12 May 1914 in the Roman Catholic Westminster Cathedral.

 Richter was reasonably well off and settled the prince's not inconsiderable gambling debts.
 She also helped to maintain their lifestyle.
 On 5 December 1914, her son, named Franz Josef von Hohenlohe, was born in Vienna.
 His full name was Franz Josef Rudolf Hans Weriand Max Stefan Anton von Hohenlohe-Waldenburg-Schillingsfürst.
 Stephanie and her family returned to Vienna.

 Her husband joined his regiment.
 Using her contacts, Princess Stephanie arranged to be posted to the Russian front, where she worked in a field hospital at Lemberg, which had just been recaptured from the Russians.

 Two years after the end of the First World War, the shot-gun marriage ended.
 On 20 July 1920 Prince Friedrich's divorce was formalised in Budapest.
-Later that year Prince Frederick married Countess Emanuela Batthyány von Német-Ujvár of Hungary.
+Later that year Prince Frederick married Countess Emanuela Batthyány von Német-Ujvár from Hungary.
 They had no children.

 His former wife always referred to herself as Princess Stephanie.
 She was suspected by French, British and American intelligence of being a spy for the German government during the 1930s, after developing close relationships with the Nazi elite, despite her Jewish birth.
 From 1932 she lived in London.
 She became involved with powerful and influential men, such as the Anglo-Irish Harold Sidney Harmsworth, 1st Viscount Rothermere, (1868–1940), who ran influential newspapers in London and promoted support for Germany.
 Princess Stephanie fled England after war was declared, joining a former lover in the United States.
 After the attack at Pearl Harbor and US entry into the war, she was arrested by the FBI and interned as an enemy alien, being paroled in May 1945.
 She returned to Germany and established new influential relationships.
 She died in Geneva, Switzerland in 1972 and is buried there.